 B.4c.
 Number of Certified Community Action Professionals (CCAP): Report the number of CCAPs certified through the Community Action Partnership.
 Do not include staff who are in the process of becoming certified.

 B.4d.
-Number of staff with a child development certification: Report the number of child development certifications obtained through a national credentialing program.
+Number of staff with a child development certification: Report the number of child development certifications obtained through a credentialing program.
 Do not include staff who are in the process of becoming certified.
-For example, report Child Development Associate certificate obtained by some early childhood education staff.
+For example, report Child Development Associate (CDA) certificate obtained by early childhood education staff.

 B.4e.
-Number of staff with a family development certification: Report the number of family development specialists certified through a participating university credentialing program.
+Number of staff with a family development certification: Report the number of family development specialists certified through a participating credentialing program.
 Do not include staff who are in the process of becoming certified.

 B.4f.
 Number of Pathways Reviewers: Report the number of Pathways Reviewers certified through the Community Action Partnership.
 Do not include staff who are in the process of becoming reviewers.